See, Learn, Assist: Safe and Self-Paced Robotic Rehabilitation via Video-Based Learning from Demonstration: Experimental Validation

 \subsubsection{Kinematic Fidelity and Range of Motion}

-Reference exercises were demonstrated by a subject with a limb length of $0.61 m$ and recorded by the mocap system.
-The robot then reproduced this motion for both the original subject and a new subject with a $0.55 m$ arm length to evaluate the scaling fidelity.
+Reference exercises were demonstrated by a subject with a limb length of $0.61$~m and recorded by the mocap system.
+The robot then reproduced this motion for both the original subject and a new subject with a $0.55$~m arm length to evaluate the scaling fidelity.
 Fig.~\ref{fig:optitrack_results} illustrates the joint angle trajectories (Flexion/Extension and Abduction/Adduction) recorded during these trials.
 For visualization, all trajectories are time-normalized to align their execution durations.
-The average ROM deviation from the original demonstration was approximately $5.5^\circ$, with Shoulder Abduction–Adduction exhibiting the largest deviation of roughly $9^\circ$
+The average ROM deviation from the original demonstration was approximately $5.5^\circ$, with Shoulder Abduction–Adduction exhibiting the largest deviation of roughly $9^\circ$.

 We attribute this error primarily to reduced accuracy in skeletal keypoint detection due to the low reflectivity of the OptiTrack suit, which degraded visual tracking performance, particularly when the arm moved close to the body.
-Overall, the system maintained good kinematic fidelity and successfully reproduced upper-limb exercises across users with different limb lengths, as a ROM error of around $8^\circ$ is considered indistinguishable from manual measurement error between therapists \cite{akizuki2016effect}.
-Furthermore, we implemented a virtual goniometer to estimate joint angles directly from the reconstructed 6-DoF poses.
-Validation against the OptiTrack ground truth yielded an average tracking error of $5.5^\circ$.
-This confirms the framework's suitability for on-board ROM monitoring using purely visual data.
-While this could offer significant clinical flexibility by eliminating the need for external measurement tools, extensive validation of this capability is reserved for future clinical work.
+Overall, the system maintained good kinematic fidelity and successfully reproduced upper-limb exercises across users with different limb lengths, as the $9^\circ$ worst-case deviation is comparable to the $\approx 8^\circ$ manual measurement error typically observed between therapists \cite{akizuki2016effect}.